SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 they will now be .NET types based on PowerShell classes.
 Additional reasoning and discussion is in the issue linked above.

-Making the change from script based resources to class based resources could make learning DSC a frustrating experience for new users.
+Making the change from script-based resources to class-based resources could make learning DSC a frustrating experience for new users.
 To resolve this, tooling will be needed that scaffolds as much as possible of the class requirements based on a .psm1 module file containing traditionally authored Get/Set/Test-TargetResource